roberto-aldera/python-radar-tools/README.md

 # python-radar-tools
 General tools used in processing radar data, particularly when trying to illustrate a concept (like in a thesis figure or research presentation).
 Requires MRG dependencies not contained in this repo, so is in an archive state (and so not all code will run).
+Also contains some tools for processing poses, again quite handy for quickly plotting information.